 $ok = $util->isValidNumber($proto);

-// Or with Brick
+// Or using Brick

 $p = \Brick\PhoneNumber\PhoneNumber::parse($n, $iso2);